-Campaigning for coca: From collective action in the village to mobilization in support of the MAS
+Campaigning for coca.
+From collective action in the village to mobilizing behind the Movement Toward Socialism (MAS)

 Special report.
 Partisan discretion